 - Dry White Wine — I recommend using a Pinot Grigio.
 One of my local favorites is from Bowers Harbor Vineyards in Traverse City, Michigan.
 The Bowers Harbor Pinot Grigio showcases citrus and tropical fruit flavors, which makes it a great wine for white sangria.
-You’ll find it at many grocery stores and wine retailers in Michigan in the Michigan or local wine section, or you can have a bottle of the Pinot Grigio shipped to you directly from the winery.
+You’ll find it at many grocery stores and wine retailers in Michigan in the Michigan or local wine section.

-- Ginger Ale — As a Michigander, I love my Vernors, but for sangria, I recommend Fever Tree or Canada Dry for a more budget-friendly option.
+- Ginger Ale — I recommend Fever Tree Premium Ginger Ale or, for a more budget-friendly option, Canada Dry Ginger Ale.